pfnapp/charts/pfnapp/deploy/README.md

   - enabled: true
     kind: Role
     namespace: pfnapp-dev-alesha
-    name: pfn-terminal-namespace-role
-    bindingName: pfn-terminal-namespace-binding
     rules:
       - apiGroups: [""]
         resources: ["pods", "pods/exec", "pods/attach", "pods/log", "pods/status"]
         verbs: ["*"]
-    subjects:
-      - kind: ServiceAccount
-        name: pfn-terminal-service
-        namespace: pfnapp-dev-alesha
 ```

-Each element defaults to binding against the chart-managed service account unless you supply custom `subjects`.
-Optional fields like `bindingEnabled`, `bindingKind`, `labels`, and `annotations` are also supported per entry.
+Each list entry automatically derives a unique name and binding name from the release fullname via the chart helper (`deploy.fullname`) and binds to the chart-managed service account (or the one provided via `serviceAccount.name`).
+You can still override fields such as `name`, `bindingName`, `bindingEnabled`, `bindingKind`, `labels`, `annotations`, `namespace`, or provide custom `subjects` when needed.

 ### Networking